Cookie Security and Session Hijacking in Web Applications

 Analyse cookies in fiddler to determine cookie security

 Now, this is where Cookie Inspector comes in.
-I'm going to open a new Chrome Incognito window (which has no history, cookies or cache) and I'm going to pretend to be the man in the middle.
-I'm going to copy that cookie information from the response header and add it to the cookie collection for the site in this new tab.
+I will open a new Chrome Incognito window (which has no history, cookies or cache), and I will pretend to be the man in the middle.
+I will copy that cookie information from the response header and add it to the cookie collection for the site in this new tab.

-Now when I refresh the page - voila!
+Now, when I refresh the page - voila!
 I'm magically logged in and have full access to the site.
-Clearly sending authentication cookies in plain text like this is a very bad thing to do.
-All it takes is for someone to intercept the request or response information and copy that cookie value and they have total control over that account.
-It's not just the login process that sends this cookie, EVERY request to the server will send this cookie information - even requests to images, stylesheets, scripts and such will contain this sensitive information.
-Clearly, the window of risk is very large.
+Sending authentication cookies in plain text like this is a very bad thing to do.
+All it takes is for someone to intercept the request or response information and copy that cookie value.
+They have total control over that account.
+It's not just the login process that sends this cookie; EVERY request to the server will send this cookie information - even requests to images, stylesheets, scripts, and such will contain this sensitive information.
+The window of risk is very large.
 It only takes one request to be intercepted for a hacker to gain control.
 This type of attack is called a session hijack attack.

 Authentication cookies sent to static resources